LHM++: An Efficient Large Human Reconstruction Model for Pose-free Images to 3D: Introduction

 We start by representing the SMPL-X anchor points as geometric tokens and extracting image tokens from each input image.
 The encoder stage comprises several PIT-blocks to progressively downsample the geometric tokens via Grid Pooling~\cite{wu2022ptv2}.
 At each layer, the downsampled point tokens interact with image tokens through multimodal attention~\cite{esser2024scaling}, allowing compact yet expressive geometric representations to be enriched with visual information from multiple images.
 The decoder stage upsamples the geometric tokens to recover spatial resolution.

-The resulting 3D geometry tokens are decoded to predict Gaussian splatting parameters, enabling photorealistic rendering and animation.
-To enhance robustness and generalization, we train our model on large-scale real-world human video datasets covering diverse clothing styles, body shapes, and viewing conditions.

-In summary, our contributions are: \begin{itemize}[leftmargin=*] \item We introduce \emph{\MethodName}, to the best of our knowledge, the first feed-forward model capable of reconstructing high-quality, animatable 3D human avatars in seconds from one or a few casually captured images, without requiring either camera poses or human pose annotations. \item We propose a novel \emph{Encoder-Decoder Point-Image Transformer} (PIT) architecture that hierarchically fuses 3D geometric point features and 2D image features using multimodal attention, enabling efficient and scalable integration of multi-image cues. \item Extensive experiments on both synthetic and real-world data demonstrate that \MethodName\ unifies single- and multi-image 3D human reconstruction, with superior generalization and visual quality. \end{itemize}
+The resulting 3D geometry tokens are decoded to predict Gaussian splatting parameters, enabling high-quality rendering and animation.
+To further improve visual fidelity, we introduce a lightweight 3D-aware neural animation renderer, built on a DPT-head architecture, that refines the rendering quality of reconstructed avatars in real time.
+For robustness and generalization, we train our model on large-scale real-world human video datasets spanning diverse clothing styles, body shapes, and viewing conditions.
+In summary, our contributions are: \begin{itemize}[leftmargin=*,topsep=0pt] \item We introduce \emph{\MethodName}, an efficient feed-forward model, capable of reconstructing high-quality and animatable 3D human avatars in seconds from one or a few casually captured images, without requiring either camera poses or human pose annotations. \item We propose a novel \emph{Encoder-Decoder Point-Image Transformer} (PIT) architecture that hierarchically fuses 3D geometric point features and 2D image features using multimodal attention, enabling efficient and scalable integration of multi-image cues. \item Extensive experiments on both synthetic and real-world data demonstrate that \MethodName\ unifies single- and multi-image 3D human reconstruction, with superior generalization and visual quality. \end{itemize}